hamidreza-s/Queuesk/README.md

 Queuesk
 ======

-Queuesk (pronounce it like kiosk) is a lightweight priority task queue which can be used inside your Erlang application as a dependency.
+Queuesk (pronounce it like kiosk /ˈkiːɑːsk/) is a lightweight priority task queue which can be used inside your Erlang application as a dependency.
 The order of executing tasks is based on their priority levels.
 Also you can set timeout and a number for retrying the tasks which would fail or crash when executing.
 Each queue's tasks can be durable or not durable after restart.

 Quick Start
 ----